-- A non-refundable deposit of $500 is required to secure your place on the Yoga Teacher Training Programme.
-It is made once your application has been approved.
+- A deposit of $500 is required to secure your place on the Yoga Teacher Training.
+It is made after the enrolment.
+Should your application not be approved by the Lead Teacher the deposit will be refunded.

 - Early bird fees must be settled by 60 days prior to the start of each course, otherwise standard course fees apply.